Adviser discussion guide

 • Have you considered alternative methods for accessing finance?

-Your adviser will want to assess whether you have already exhausted other options that may be more suitable to your goals.
+Your financial adviser will want to assess whether you have already exhausted other options that may be more suitable to your goals.

 • What is your understanding of how to pay back a lifetime mortgage?

-It is ok to not know the answer to this, your adviser will be able to explain it to you.
+It is ok to not know the answer to this, your financial adviser will be able to explain it to you.

 We encourage transparency when making a financial decision like this, especially as it can impact inheritance.